dialoghelper

 update_msg

 Update an existing message.
 Provide either msg OR field key/values to update.
 Use content param to update contents.
-Be sure to pass a sid (stable id – the pk) not a mid (which is used only for sorting, and can change).
 Only include parameters to update–missing ones will be left unchanged.

 Type Default Details